 Incredibly high joint forces are evident during netball practice and competition.
-Including; jockeying for position, receiving/sending passes, and taking shots on the basket all require series of intense jumps and landings as well as explosive stepping and pivoting.
-With this high tensile sheer force amplifying movements, technique and preparation for these scenarios is key to injury prevention and reduction.
+Including; jockeying for position, receiving/sending passes, and taking shots on the basket all require a series of intense jumps and landings as well as explosive stepping and pivoting.
+With this high tensile shear force amplifying movements, technique, and preparation for these scenarios is key to injury prevention and reduction.

 Modalities for Injury Prevention

 All human movement can be broken down into three separate segments.
-Concentric muscle activity, which involves the shortening of a muscle.
+Concentric muscle activity involves the shortening of a muscle.
 This is when joint angle decreases and the muscular effort is higher than the external resistance.
-Isometric muscle activity, this involves no change in the length of a muscle, not change in joint angle, and the muscular effort and external load are equal.
-Eccentric muscle action, this is the lengthening of a muscle, increase in joint angle, and (most importantly for this discussion) when the external load is greater than the muscular effort.
+Isometric muscle activity, involves no change in the length of a muscle, no change in joint angle, and the muscular effort and external load is equal.
+Eccentric muscle action, is the lengthening of a muscle, increase in joint angle, and (most importantly for this discussion) when the external load is greater than the muscular effort.
 Control of eccentric muscle action is critical for efficient deceleration and changing of direction (which are commonly performed in netball).
 When eccentric control is poor in the lower body, it can negatively affect landing mechanics and knee stability during all movements placing the netball athlete at a higher risk of injury.

 Injury Prevention Programming

-Year round emphasis must be placed on improving dynamic knee and ankle stability for all youth netball players.
-The best way to ensure these qualities are sufficiently developed is to design a program with a combination of resistance training exercise geared towards improving lagging muscle groups involved with shock absorption and ground reaction force load dissipation.
+Year-round emphasis must be placed on improving dynamic knee and ankle stability for all youth netball players.
+The best way to ensure these qualities are sufficiently developed is to design a program with a combination of resistance training exercises geared towards improving lagging muscle groups involved with shock absorption and ground reaction force load dissipation.
 Further, including plyometric training with a large emphasis on landing mechanics and maintaining joint integrity is vital.

-Adherence to a structured Neuromuscular Training Program has been shown to reduce ACL injuries by 88% in 12-17 year old female athletes participating in high impact, intense team sport play (3).
-Other studies have also found instance of serious knee injury was 2.4 to 3.6 times higher in high school aged female volleyball, soccer, and basketball players that had no previous training oriented towards injury prevention and controlled eccentrics (4).
-As little as two 15 minute sessions a week were effective in reduction of ACL and knee related injuries (5).
+Adherence to a structured Neuromuscular Training Program has been shown to reduce ACL injuries by 88% in 12-17-year-old female athletes participating in high-impact, intense team sport play (3).
+Other studies have also found an instance of serious knee injury was 2.4 to 3.6 times higher in high school-aged female volleyball, soccer, and basketball players that had no previous training oriented towards injury prevention and controlled eccentrics (4).
+As little as two 15 minute sessions a week were effective in the reduction of ACL and knee-related injuries (5).

 Neuromuscular Training Programs should begin early in the offseason.
 A yearly training plan should follow this general outline: